guireiso/omicscope/docs/input.rst

    </div>

+For detailed instructions on constructing pdata and integrating it into your experimental design, please refer to the page titled `How to Make Pdata <link_to_page>`_.

 Snapshot
 --------

-The Snapshot method is an alternative option in OmicScope that allows for the analysis of multiple 'omics studies, importing pre-analyzed data from other platforms.
+The Snapshot method is an alternative option in OmicScope for analyzing multiple 'omics studies by importing pre-analyzed data from other platforms.

 To use the Snapshot method, the user needs to upload a CSV or Excel file organized as follows: